altwalker/altwalker/docs/overview.md

 ## GraphWalker

 **GraphWalker** is an Model-Based Testing tool.
-It reads models in the shape of directed graphs, and generate (test) paths from these graphs.
+It reads models in the shape of directed graphs, and generates (test) paths from these graphs.

-AltWalker uses [GraphWalker](http://graphwalker.github.io) as a Planner (it uses the REST API as the Online Planner), so it inherits the model(s) formats (graphml and json) and the generator and stop conditions.
+AltWalker uses [GraphWalker](http://graphwalker.github.io) as a Planner (it uses the REST API as the Online Planner), so it inherits the model(s) formats (graphml and json) and the generators and stop conditions.

 AltWalker also uses the `offline`, `check` commands from GraphWalker.

-The `offline` command form GraphWalker is used by the AltWalker's `offline` command, it takes the output and saves it in a file as a list of step.
+The `offline` command form GraphWalker is used by the AltWalker's `offline` command, it takes the output and saves it in a file as a list of steps.

 The `check` command from GraphWalker is used by AltWalker's `check`.